markgossa/MessageBus/README.md

 Abstraction layer for messaging technologies such as Azure Service Bus and RabbitMQ.

+## Initial configuration

+### Subscription configuration

+When starting up, MessageBus will generate a list of the different message types and message handlers then create the subscription and the subscription filters (correlation filters for performance) if they do not already exist.
+This is idempotent so that redeployments or rolling deployments do not cause downtime.

 ## Handling messages

 MessageBus calls the message handler for the message type that is received based on the `MessageType` property on the message.
 For example, when a message is received with a `MessageType` property set to `AircraftTakenOff`, the `HandleAsync()` method on the handler is called.